 Unfortunately, happenings that represent the underbelly of financial inclusion are not one-offs.
 In Uganda, there is an air tinged with fear among micro-finance clients teetering on default.
 Lenders, often apprehensive of flight to evade loan payments, are reactive and will resort to enforcement without due process which often translates to collateral seizure (with possessions stashed in warehouses or bartered away at the side of the road).
 In fact, the equivalent of debtor's jail is still common in Uganda.
 Cambodia, too, has recently wrestled with the consequences of client default and over-indebtedness, and how to properly regulate micro-finance institutions.

 What is worse, is that digital finance - which aims to be the go-to remedy for financial penetration woes - could exacerbate consumer protection concerns if not handled with care.
-Dalberg, in observing a series of experiments that involved inclusive digital lending and APIs in India, concluded that while the net effects were overwhelming good, a few caveats remained.
+Dalberg, in observing a series of experiments that involved inclusive digital lending and APIs in India, concluded that while the net effects were overwhelmingly good, a few caveats remained.
 Digitization, without centralized tracking of lenders or outstanding liabilities, could lower the barriers of borrowing to a degree that might encourage over-indebtedness.
-This, coupled with a consumer-base not necessarily equipped with the financial literacy to navigate through disclosure terms or loan types, could add to powder-keg climate ripe for unsavory collection tactics.
+This, coupled with a consumer-base not necessarily equipped with the financial literacy to navigate through disclosure terms or loan types, could add to a powder-keg climate ripe for unsavory collection tactics.

 When The Agents Come Marching In